 The university runs regular awareness and information campaigns on the subject for the student community and faculty, including poster campaigns, information sessions at the beginning of the semester, training sessions for association leaders, specific actions on 25 November and 8 March, etc.

-Finally, Sciences Po has implemented a university-wide mechanism for combating sexual and gender-based violence, which provides confidential support for anyone experiencing sexual harassment or sexual misconduct.
+Finally, Sciences Po has implemented a university-wide mechanism for combating sexual and gender-based violence, which provides confidential support to anyone who has experienced sexual harassment or sexual misconduct.

 In addition to being a signatory of the Ministry of Higher Education, Research and Innovation's Charter for Gender Equality (Fr), and the first French university to earn the professional equality label awarded by national standards organisation AFNOR, Sciences Po has also developed partnerships enabling it to expand its impact in France and internationally.

 Sciences Po is one of the ten universities worldwide selected as the inaugural Impact Champions of the HeForShe movement.
 Launched by the UN in 2015, HeForShe aims to mobilise men as allies in the fight for gender equality.
 The movement also engages the student community.

 Finally, Sciences Po is part of several French and European gender equality networks: